-In terms of effort, growing day lilies (Hemerocallis) does require some effort and so are marked as an amber wheelbarrow plant.
-Hemerocallis are easy to grow in terms of being unfussy about the soil and their only real requirement is sun to encourage flowering, but they do need some maintenance so are not trouble free .
+In terms of growing, Day Lilies (Hemerocallis) require some effort and is marked as an amber wheelbarrow plant.
+Hemerocallis are easy being unfussy about the soil and their only real requirement is sun to encourage flowering, but they do need some maintenance.

 The plus side is that day lilies flower constantly from late spring to early summer, with strong lush foliage and make excellent border plants.
 They form large clumps, see third image above, and produce good strong colour.
 They look spectacular producing large trumpet shaped flowers in varying shades of yellow, orange red and deepening down to crimson.